DouglasOrr/DeepLearnTute/doc/diy.md

  1. We are only reporting results for our training data - what about overfitting?
  2. Our results (cross entropy loss) are hard to interpret.

-For the first, simply evaluate (but **do not take an optimization step**) on your validation set periodically.
+For the first, you can simply evaluate (but **do not take an optimization step**) on your validation set periodically.

-_**Exercise** - run your network to report validation cross entropy loss every time you pass through the training data, without taking an optimization step on it (hint: you can do this in one big batch)._
+_**Exercise** - run your model to report validation cross entropy loss every time you pass through the training data, without taking an optimization step on it.
+ - _**Hint** - you can do this in one big batch._

 _**Exercise** - use the `dlt.Log` class to plot validation & training curves._

 To address the second issue, we can use `C.functions.accuracy` (which is run identically to `softmax_cross_entropy`) to report how many times our top prediction for the label is correct.

-_**Exercise** - report accuracy for your network - before training it should be 1-2% - has it improved?_
+_**Exercise** - report accuracy for your model - before training it should be 1-2% - has it improved?_

 _**Exercise** - try your classifier out by hand with the custom input control (N.B. remember you need a batch dimension `N`, even if `N=1`.)_

 ## 6. Iterate!

-If you have followed the exercises so far, you should have a single layer `Linear` network, trained using `SGD`, using batch size `128`, passing `4` times over the training data.
+If you have followed the exercises so far, you should have a single layer `Linear` model, trained using `SGD`, using batch size `128`, passing `4` times over the training data.
 The accuracy probably isn't very good, so why not try (in any order):

  - Create a more complex function:
      - You started with `(N, 256) -> Linear(256, 62) -> (N, 62)`.
      - Maybe try `(N, 256) -> Linear(256, D) -> Tanh -> Linear(D, 62) -> (N, 62)` for some choice of `D` (this is a classic multilayer perceptron).
-See Appendix A1 for details on how to train this network (as you need to create a single link containing both linear links, to be able to train it).
+See Appendix A1 for details on how to train this model (as you need to create a single link containing both linear links, to be able to optimize it).
      - Follow your imagination (see Appendix A2)...
  - Try another [optimizer](http://docs.chainer.org/en/stable/reference/optimizers.html) (e.g. Adam, AdaDelta, RMSprop).
  - Increase the number of passes through the training data (but try to stay `<= 10`, for sake of time).